 4. There are also other practical bioinformatics training courses and sources of advice

-- There are also practical bioinformatics courses at the EBI in Hinxton, Cambridge.
+- There are practical bioinformatics courses at the EBI in Hinxton, Cambridge.
 Some of these are held jointly with EMBO or the Wellcome Trust (see below).

 - The Wellcome Trust runs a number of other advanced courses of relevance and some of these are held on the campus at Hinxton, involving local experts including our colleagues at the Wellcome Trust Sanger Institute.